will-byrne/will-byrne.github.io/_drafts/clarinet.md

 ### The decision
 Not long after quiting the orchestra I realised that I was not playing the clarinet anymore, I was performing a chore.
-I never practiced and when I did play it there was not fun, no wonder, no feeling of freedom like when I used to jam with my old teacher.
+I never practiced and when I did play it there was no fun, no wonder, no feeling of freedom like when I used to jam with my old teacher.
 With a heavy heart I stopped my clarinet lessons and put it away saying that I would try again in a few years.
 Those few years turned out to be a lot longer than I ever thought they would be.

 ## Meanwhile